Fagradalsfjall – The spectacular Iceland volcano

 Thanks for this great overview!
 I really enjoyed it and it felt a little bit like being present 🙂

-Here’s the reply I sent, so others with similar questions can read this too: 🙂 – ‘Hello Matthew, thank you for your lovely comment!
+Here’s my reply – so others with similar questions can read this too: @ ‘Hello Matthew, thank you for your lovely comment!
 I wrote this article to share my passion & endless fascination, and to help fellow volcano enthusiasts who want to visit this extraordinary place.
 I’m happy to see that it has been helpful to you.

 Route C into Nátthagi Valley and up on Langihryggur ridge is currently the most popular hiking track.
 It gives you a nice overview of the extensive lava flows and the best view of the crater.
 Route B gets you a bit closer to the volcano, but it’s also more difficult and the view is towards the back of the crater.
 Route A has been closed off by the lava flows in June.